silnrsi/font-arab-tools/documentation/source/lamalef.md

 ### Exceptions:

-While our strategy is to implement appropriate ligatures for all relevant lam-like and alef-like characters, there is one exception: we have chosen to not create lam/alef ligatures for U+0675 ARABIC LETTER HIGH HAMZA ALEF.
+While our strategy is to implement appropriate ligature glyphs for all relevant lam-like and alef-like characters, there is one exception: we have chosen to not create lam/alef ligature glyphs for U+0675 ARABIC LETTER HIGH HAMZA ALEF.
 This is for two reasons.

 * Unicode has discouraged the use of alef with high hamza (U+0675) because the decomposition does not reflect the preferred order of representation.
 * High hamza is only word initial and so it is unlikely that a _lam+alef_ with _high hamza_ would ever occur.
 Additionally, there is a terrible collision with the vertical position at which we have been asked to position the high hamza and it doesn’t seem worth trying to make it look right when it doesn’t occur in the real world.